-If the DMG Sensing Responder IDs subfield is presented, it contains the list of the AID/USID of the DMG sensing responders participating in the DMG SBP procedure. ewhen the DMG SBP Request/Response subfield is set to 0, and the DMG Preferred Responder List subfield is set to 1. elThe AIDs/USIDs are presented in the same order as the related MAC addresses in the DMG Sensing Responder Addresses field (n= DMG Number of Sensing Responders).
-Overwise the subfiled is not presented.
+If the DMG Sensing Responder IDs field is presented, it contains the list of the AID/USID of the DMG sensing responders participating in the DMG SBP procedure.
+The field can be presented when the DMG SBP Request/Response subfield is set to 0, and the DMG Preferred Responder List subfield is set to 1.
+Overwise the subfield is not presented.

+The AIDs/USIDs are presented in the same order as the related MAC addresses in the DMG Sensing Responder Addresses field (n is equal to the value in theDMG Number of Sensing Responders subfield).

 TGbf editor, append new sub clauses after 9.6.21.10 DMG Sensing Measurement Report frame format